-Madison Rooftop Bar has an open roof terrace with an amazing view of St. Pauls.
+Madison has an open roof terrace with an amazing view of St. Pauls.
 It's pretty fancy, so make sure you are dressed appropriately if you go!
 Sky Garden is another great option (gorgeous photo opps, omg!) if you are able to get passed the huge lines :)

 6. Walk around Regent Street